mxochicale/eTech_UoB_MARCH2017/README.md

 for the student.

 ### FEEDBACK FOR MY PROJECT
-More than feedback, I received good questions such as the applications and the market that can be interested in my ROCY.
-From this, I learnt that it is very important to find the correct audience to peach your project.
+I received good questions regarding possible scenceraios of applications of the robot.
+One of the jugdes pointed that it would be good to know the market (e.g. Elderly Care Homes) that can be potential buyers of the ROCY's project.
+If one want to raise interest, I learnt that it is very important to find the correct audience to peach your project.

 ### RECOMMENDATIONS
 Generally speaking I believe that it was a well organised event.